Disengagement from education: Culture and religion

 Cultural and religious practices affect both the education of boys and girls.
 Studies show that it is not only traditional cultural practices that affect young people's education, but also the growth of rural-urban migration which has led to the rise of an alternative urban culture that is affecting the youth.
 Youth behaviour is a reason for youth disengagement from education.

 Boys in Malawi as well as some parts of Zambia and Zimbabwe drop out of school to become part of the Nyao.
 The initiation into Nyao involves staying in a place where the ancestors are buried for a week or longer.
 These initiation rites in Malawi and Zambia disturbed the education of young boys.
 Nyao is a cultural practice of Chewa people who are found mainly in Malawi, as well as parts of Zambia, Mozambique and Zimbabwe.
 Although Nyao is a cultural practice in Zimbabwe it has been commercialized with dancers charging money to put up shows.
 Boys as young as 13 drop out of school to become part of a group of Nyao dancers.

 Addressing disengagement from education

-Addressing the causes of non-participation in education and training improves leaners' possibilities to engage in the education system and have access to future opportunities.
+Addressing the causes of non-participation in education and training improves learners' possibilities to engage in the education system and have access to future opportunities.
 Five elements to consider individuals' engagement with education include: